Mubarek zone: Attempted implementation

 The Communist Party put pressure on respected members of the Crimean Tatar community like Mustafa Selimov to support the project, but he completely refused and said that returning to Crimea would be the only solution to their national question.
 Other Crimean Tatars like Şamil Alâdin caved into the pressure and conducted agitation encouraging Crimean Tatars to move to Mubarek.
 Deputy Chairman of the Presidium of the Supreme Soviet of the Uzbek SSR Georgy Orlov was chosen to meet with Crimean Tatar elites to recruit them into supporting the project.
-Timur Daĝcı, the head editor of the Crimean Tatar language newspaper Lenin Bayrağı was supportive of the project and sent his son to live in Mubarek to be an example for other Crimean Tatars.
+Timur Daĝcı, head editor of the Crimean Tatar language newspaper Lenin Bayrağı, was supportive of the project and sent his son to live in Mubarek to be an example for other Crimean Tatars.
 The newspaper Lenin Bayrağı] and the magazine Yıldız frequently published articles encouraging relocation to Mubarek, singing praises of the development of the project.
 Sources differ as to how supportive Cherkez Ali was of the project, with some sources reporting he was extremely skeptical of the project while others report he was supportive of the project; however, there is no dispute that he did actively encourage Crimean Tatars to move to the Mubarek district.
 Writer and poet Şamil Alâdin also helped promote the project after he was asked to by Georgy Orlov; he did not deny his remarks in which he said he would support the project because the party wanted it.
 However, he had little enthusiasm about it despite Georgy Orlov constantly trying to increase his enthusiasm for resettlement in Mubarek.